whitedevil1710/DV-Brute/README.md

 # DV-Brute
-DV-Brute is a command-line tool developed for bruteforcing login credentials.
-It allows you to perform automated login attempts by iterating through a list of usernames and passwords against a target URL.
-DV-Brute supports both single usernames and usernames loaded from a file, as well as single passwords and passwords loaded from a file.
+DV-Brute is a Python script for performing login scans using a configured set of options.
+It allows you to set the target URL, load usernames and passwords from files, set parameters for POST requests, and perform the scan.

 ## Prerequisites

+- certifi
+- charset-normalizer
+- idna
-- requests library
+- requests
-- termcolor library
+- termcolor
+- urllib3

 ## Installation
 Clone the DV-Brute repository from GitHub:
 ```
 git clone https://github.com/whitedevil1710/DV-Brute.git
 ```
-Install the required dependencies using pip:
+Install the required dependencies:
 ```
-pip install requests termcolor
+pip install -r requirements.txt
 ```
 ## Usage
 Run the script as root: